leraman/wisecondorX/README.md

 # Introduction
-After extensively comparing different WGS-based CNA tools, including [WISECONDOR](https://github.com/VUmcCGP/wisecondor), [QDNAseq](https://github.com/ccagc/QDNAseq), [CNVkit](https://github.com/etal/cnvkit), [Control-FREEC](https://github.com/BoevaLab/FREEC),
+After extensively comparing different (shallow) WGS-based CNA tools, including [WISECONDOR](https://github.com/VUmcCGP/wisecondor), [QDNAseq](https://github.com/ccagc/QDNAseq), [CNVkit](https://github.com/etal/cnvkit), [Control-FREEC](https://github.com/BoevaLab/FREEC),
 [BIC-seq2](http://compbio.med.harvard.edu/BIC-seq/) and [cn.MOPS](https://bioconductor.org/packages/release/bioc/html/cn.mops.html),
-WISECONDOR appeared to normalize copy number data in the most consistent way &mdash; by far.
+WISECONDOR appeared to normalize sWGS copy number data in the most consistent way &mdash; by far.
 Nevertheless, as is the case with every tool, WISECONDOR has limitations of its own: the Stouffer's z-score approach is error-prone when dealing with large amounts of aberrations, the algorithm is extremely slow (24h) when using small bin sizes (15 kb) and sex chromosomes are not included in the analysis.
 Here, I present WisecondorX, an evolved WISECONDOR that aims at dealing with